Dowling7/BML/README.md

   - nest-asyncio               1.6.0
   - pandas, numpy, scipy, matplotlib, mpltern, ternary

 - The above packages work correctly -at least- in ``Python 3.10.14``.
-You can use ``conda`` to amulate an environment in which you install Python in any specific version, and then install the above packages in the indicated versions.
+You can use ``conda`` to emulate an environment in which you install Python in any specific version, and then install the above packages in the indicated versions.

 ## Hardware